 Nature: What is CBD?

 CBD is short for cannabidiol.
 It is a chemical compound found in the Cannabis Sativa plant, known more commonly as marijuana or hemp.
-It is extracted from strains of hemp selected genetically for their very low THC concentration.
-The extraction is rid of any THC – the addictive element in Cannabis – so that CBD has no psychoactive properties and can be taken without feeling buzzed, hungry, tired, paranoid, or getting addicted.
+It extracted from strains of hemp selected genetically for their very low THC concentration.
+The extraction is rid of any THC – the addictive element in Cannabis – so that CBD has no psychoactive properties.
+It can be taken without feeling buzzed, hungry, tired, paranoid, or getting addicted.

 The Dynamics: How CBD Works